Analytical Solutions of Open String Field Theory: Oscillator representation

 where the superscripts on the oscillator modes represent the space-number on which they act.

 The application of these simple geometric ideas to the three-vertex $V_3$ is technically more complicated.
 The easiest way to find it is first to assume the following squeezed state form

 Here we introduced the notation of round brackets to represent the infinite vectors of different string modes.
-Now, the zero modes enter into the exponent and when singled out as above the data defining the three-vertex reduces to the matrices (in mode space) $V^{rs}$ the vectors $\keto{V^{rs}_0}$ and the scalars $V^{rs}_{00}$.
-To find the coefficients $V^{rs}_{nm}$ one can first note that (up to the infinite volume factor $\delta(0)$) one can write
+Now, the zero modes enter into the exponent and, when singled out as above, the data defining the three-vertex reduces to the matrices (in mode space) $V^{rs}$ the vectors $\keto{V^{rs}_0}$ and the scalars $V^{rs}_{00}$ (in all this cases $r,s=1\ldots 3$).
+To find the coefficients $V^{rs}_{nm}$ we note that (up to the infinite volume factor $\delta(0)$) one can write

 Writing the creation operators using a contour integral of $\partial X$ one can use the CFT expression~(\ref{CFTvertex}) and the explicit form of $f^{(3)}_r$~(\ref{fDef})\footnote{We henceforth denote $f^{(3)}_r$ by $f_r$ for simplicity.} to get to the following expression~\cite{LeClair:1989sp,LeClair:1989sj}